-One of SAI's obligations to you when providing brokerage services is that SAI must act in your best interest and not place SAI's interests ahead of yours when SAI recommends an investment or an investment strategy involving securities.
-Additionally, when SAI provides any service to you, SAI must treat you fairly and comply with a number of specific obligations.
-However, SAI's interests can conflict with your interests.
-When SAI provides recommendations, SAI must eliminate, mitigate or inform you of these conflicts, depending on the nature of the conflict.
+One of our obligations to you when providing brokerage services is that we must act in your best interest and not place our interests ahead of yours when we recommend an investment or an investment strategy involving securities.
+Additionally, when we provide any service to you, we must treat you fairly and comply with a number of specific obligations.
+However, our interests can conflict with your interests.
+When we provide recommendations, we must eliminate, mitigate or inform you of these conflicts, depending on the nature of the conflict.

-When you use SAI for brokerage services, you will pay a transaction-based fee, generally referred to as a commission, every time you buy or sell an investment.
-You may select investments, or SAI may recommend investments for your account, but the ultimate investment decisions regarding what you buy or sell are yours.
+When you use us for brokerage services, you will pay a transaction-based fee, generally referred to as a commission, every time you buy or sell an investment.
+You may select investments or we may recommend investments for your account, but the ultimate investment decisions regarding what you buy or sell are yours.
 When you obtain brokerage services directly from an investment sponsor, you may pay a transaction-based fee when you buy or sell an investment held at the investment sponsor.
-SAI and your Financial Professional receive a portion of the transaction-based fee that you pay.
+We and your Financial Professional receive a portion of the transaction-based fee that you pay.

-SAI is not required to and will not monitor your investments on an ongoing basis.
-SAI may from time to time, voluntarily, and without any agreement with you, review the holdings in your account for the purposes of determining whether to provide you with a recommendation.
-This voluntary review is not considered to be "account monitoring," and does not create any implied agreement with you that SAI will monitor the account.
+We are not required to and will not monitor your investments on an ongoing basis.
+We may from time to time, voluntarily, and without any agreement with you, review the holdings in your account for the purposes of determining whether to provide you with a recommendation.
+This voluntary review is not considered to be "account monitoring," and does not create any implied agreement with you that we will monitor the account.